OBJECTIVE OF BAIN HAND AND FOOT: The objective of Bain Hand and Foot is to reach a score of 20,000 points.

 OVERVIEW OF BAIN HAND AND FOOT

+Bain Hand and Foot is a version of Hand and Foot the card game.
 Bain Hand and Foot is a trick-taking card game for 4 players.
 The goal is for your team to reach a score of 20,000 before your opponents.

 This game is played with two teams of 2 players each.
 Teammates will sit opposite each other.